Erectile Dysfunction: How to Quit Smoking

 - Seek the support of family, friends, and co-workers.
 Tell everyone around you that you’re going to stop smoking.

 - Spend time doing relaxing activities to reduce stress.

 - Spend more of your time in places that don’t permit smoking.

-Keep a plentiful supply of low-calorie snacks available.
+- Keep plenty of low-calorie snacks handy.

-Remind yourself of the benefits of not smoking, including improved sexual function.
+- Remind yourself of the benefits of not smoking, including improved sexual function.

 Some people gain weight when they quit, but you can maintain your weight by getting regular exercise and limiting the amount of fat in your diet.

 Smoking Cessation Aids